misterapol/Azure-Sentinel/Solutions/Lumen/Playbooks/Lumen-StreamProcessor-Enhanced-LogicApp/readme.md

 ## Overview

 This enhanced Logic App solution handles large Lumen threat intelligence files (100MB+) using proven patterns from other threat intelligence providers in the Azure Sentinel ecosystem.
-The solution processes large indicator files entirely in-memory using Logic Apps built-in capabilities, eliminating the need for external storage or Azure Functions.
+The solution processes large indicator files using a chunked download approach with HTTP Range headers, eliminating the need for external storage or Azure Functions.

 ## Key Features